-However, in 2012, the new Approved Code of Practice for Safety and Health in Arboriculture (November 2012) was finally released and is available from the Department of Labour.
-To download the new ACOP (2012), please go to the ACOP web page
+Approved Code of Practice (ACoP) for Safety and Health in Arboriculture.
+This document is commonly referred to as the 'Tree's Code Part One’.
+To download the Tree's Code Part One go to the WorkSafe New Zealand ACOP web page

 Good Practice Guideline (GPG) for Arboriculture